omnetpp/omnetpp/doc/src/userguide/ned-editor.rst

 and then click into the editor area to create an instance.
 The bottom part of the palette contains all module types that can be instantiated as a submodule.
 They are shortcuts for creating a generic submodule and then modifying its type.
 They will display the default icon (if any) and a short description if you hover the mouse over them.
-You may configure the palette by right-clicking on a button and selecting :guilabel:`Settings...` or filter its content by selecting :guilabel:`Select Packages...`
+You may configure the palette by right-clicking on a button and selecting :guilabel:`Settings` or filter its content by selecting :guilabel:`Select Packages`

 Right-clicking any element in the edited NED file will bring up a context menu that allows several actions like changing the icon, pinning/unpinning a submodule, re-layouting a compound module, or deleting/renaming the element.
 There are